cs10/fa23/syllabus.md

 * **Instructor OH**: Professor Garcia will be hosting Instructor OH (Fridays 1-2PM in Soda-777), which you may attend for more conceptual help (for instance, if you're confused about some topic, or want to go over practice problems) or to discuss more general topics (e.g. college advice or how you're doing in the class.)
 For help with specific assignments (labs and projects), you should attend Staff-OH.

+* **Reading Quizzes**: Are short weekly reading assignments that are submitted to Gradesscope.

 * **Projects**: These assignments will be one of the best ways for you to apply what you have learned in lecture, lab, and discussion.
 These will be a bit more time intensive than the other assignments and will require you to be caught up on the components of the course.